Kitchen Knowledge

 Is cabinet painting cheaper than cabinet refinishing?

-At most companies, yes — because they are different services.
-At Parallel Painting, no — because they are the same service.
-We use Italian 2K polyurethane on every kitchen regardless of what you call it.
+Cabinet painting and cabinet refinishing are sometimes treated as different services.
+At Parallel Painting, they are the same service.
+We finish in Italian 2K polyurethane — a factory-grade, two-component catalyzed coating — on every kitchen regardless of what you call it.
 Tyler prices cabinet work from an in-home count of doors and drawer fronts, then checks frames, panels, wood grain, existing finish condition, interiors, color changes, specialty finishes, hardware changes, and repairs before writing a fixed quote.
-See the cabinet refinishing cost guide for current planning numbers.
+See the cabinet refinishing cost guide for how pricing works.

 Should I search for "cabinet painting" or "cabinet refinishing" when looking for this service?

 Either one.
 Most homeowners use these terms interchangeably, and both will lead you to contractors who do this work.
-The important question is not what the service is called — it is what coating system the contractor uses.
-Ask for the specific product name.
-If they say "cabinet paint" from a hardware store brand, you are getting latex.
-If they say catalyzed 2K polyurethane, you are getting a professional-grade finish.
+The important question is not what the service is called — it is what coating system the contractor actually uses.
+Ask whether the finish is a single-component paint or a catalyzed 2K polyurethane, and compare written scopes rather than relying only on service labels.
+At Parallel Painting, both terms mean a sprayed Italian 2K polyurethane finish.

 What is the difference between refinishing and refacing?